 According to another eCommerce report by Statista, a statistics portal company, the shopping cart abandonment is based on a number of factors and problems faced by the online shoppers on an eCommerce store.
 The list of all the factors that lead to abandoned carts on an online store is explained in the statistical graph as shown below:

-Being familiar with the impact of shopping cart abandonment across regions, user experience, sales, conversions and the wide range of industries, the problem can’t be left ignored at all.
+Considering the reasons for shopping cart abandonment and the cart abandonment rate across regions among a wide range of industries, the problem can’t be left ignored at all if a retailer wishes to avoid cart abandonment and improves sales and conversions on their eCommerce store.
 Here are some of the tips that can help in reducing the shopping cart abandonment on an online store.

 In a competitive business environment, the availability of products at an appealing price is the only thing that can drive conversions and sales in bulk.
 However, the cost of a product is often increased by the unknown overhead expenses that are present on an eCommerce site.

-Some of the common examples of the overhead expenses on an online store are online transaction charges levied by third party payment gateways, credit card transaction fee, order processing fee, commission amount charged by online marketplaces and other such expenses.
+Some of the common examples of the overhead expenses on an online store are online transaction charges levied by third-party payment gateways, credit card transaction fees, order processing fees, commission amount charged by online marketplaces.

 It is important to have a shopping cart that is capable of performing cart changes in a quick manner.
-Some of the key features that need to be present in an eCommerce platform for optimizing the online shopping experience are described below:
+Some of the key features that need to be present in an eCommerce platform for enhancing the functionality of a shopping cart are described below:

 - It needs to offer large, detailed and functional images of the products.